 - Your vehicle has existing damage

 If you’re denied coverage over your vehicle’s age, look for another insurer.
-If your insurance company denies you full coverage because of damage, you could negotiate to have the vehicle repaired to qualify for a full coverage insurance policy.
+If your insurance company denies you full coverage because of damage, you could negotiate to have the car repaired to qualify for a full coverage insurance policy.